jgkawell/docker-scripts/README.md

 ## How to use

+Before continuing, I highly recommend reading through [the full documentation](./docs/README.md).
+It will explain how to configure your system for hosting these containers as well as walk you though simply tutorials on how to use the tools provided.

 ### Download the image

 I would suggest that you pick which image you want (by reading the README's within each folder) and then simply pull them with the below commands: